The Hot Pink Paper Campaign

 A Four Year Campaign

-Once elected, we keep the Mayor and City Council focused on making Vancouver a city where everyone can belong through regular engagement and monitoring of council agendas.
-We communicate their successes and highlight work that still needs to be done.
-We hold elected officials accountable to the commitments they made during the election process and make ourselves available to help support that work.
+Once elected, we hold mayor and city council accountable to their commitments through regular engagement and monitoring of council agendas.
+We communicate their successes, highlight work that still needs to be done, and make ourselves available to support equity-driven decisions.

 Our Watch Council group speaks at council meetings, sends letters, meets with councillors and organizes campaigns on key issues.